creativecreatorormaybenot/funvas/funvas_tweets/README.md

 Collection of [`funvas`][funvas] animations tweeted [@creativemaybeno][Twitter].
 You can find all of them in the timeline :)

-Additionally, this project contains code for exporting funvas animations to GIFs.
+Additionally, this project contains code for exporting funvas animations to GIFs (and mp4).

 ## Exporting animations